leandrocandido/reservation-test/README.md

 ## Ryanair Reservation Test - TravelLabs

 ## Intro
-The airline ETLBLUE is creating a brand new API to expose its reservation mechanism to other inhouse systems as well as potentially interested third parties.
+The airline **EtlBlue** is creating a brand new API to expose its reservation mechanism to other inhouse systems as well as potentially interested third parties.

 To allow this a successful candidate must implement an API with the following features: